 Why Did Pirates Keep Parrots?

 According to The Mariner’s Mirror, pop culture has oversold parrots as exotic companions for pirates.
 Finding them on the shoulder of a captain was a rare event.

-The New World had a lot of unfamiliar goods and animals.
-Due to their colorful feathers and social qualities, Parrots were one of the most popular exotic animals found in the West Indies.
+The New World had many unfamiliar goods and animals.
+Thanks to their colorful feathers and social nature, parrots were among the most popular exotic animals in the West Indies.

 Why Do Pirates Have Parrots On Their Shoulders?

-Most pirates didn’t actually keep parrots on their shoulders, as the stereotype would have us believe.
+Most pirates didn’t keep parrots on their shoulders, as the stereotype would have us believe.
 This trope comes from the antagonist in Treasure Island, Long John Silver.

 Reasons Why Pirates Have Parrots In Fiction

-According to East Tennessee State University, it’s likely that the author of Treasure Island got his information about pirates from A General History of Pyrates.
-This is an 18th-century book about swashbucklers).
+According to East Tennessee State University, it’s likely that the author of Treasure Island got his information about pirates from A General History of Pyrates (an 18th-century book about swashbucklers).

-- Stede Bonnet
+- Stede Bonnet.

-- Mary Read
+- Mary Read.

-- Anne Bonny
+- Anne Bonny.

-The gang of pirates heavily influenced the character, Long John Silver, in Treasure Island.
-In an act of creative license, Cap’n Flint was featured to reinforce the character’s place in the wealthy Atlantic trade.
+The gang of pirates heavily influenced the character Long John Silver in Treasure Island, and Cap’n Flint was featured to reinforce the character’s place in the wealthy Atlantic trade.

-Many books, movies, and other stories that followed used Treasure Island as inspiration and reference.
-This made the small detail of parrots all the more prominent until it became inseparable from pirates.
-We can also thank Treasure Island for popular clichés like:
+Many books, movies, and stories used Treasure Island as inspiration and reference.
+This made the small detail of parrots all the more prominent until they became inseparable from pirates.

-- Eye patches on pirates
+- Eye patches on pirates.

-- Peg legs for pirates
+- Peg legs for pirates.

-- Harsh West Country English accents belonging to pirates
+- Harsh West Country English accents belonging to pirates.

 Parrots are associated with sailors in Daniel Defoe’s 1719 novel Robinson Crusoe.
-In that novel, the titular character Crusoe was stranded on a tropical island after a shipwreck.
+In that novel, the titular character Crusoe is stranded on a tropical island after a shipwreck.

-How Much Did a Parrot Cost for a Pirate?
+How Much Did A Parrot Cost for A Pirate?

-A buccaneer could earn up to 700 pieces-of-eight on a decent cruise.
-In comparison, 40 shillings (around 8 pieces-of-eight) a month was considered a good wage for a seaman in 1685.
+A buccaneer could earn up to 700 pieces of eight on a decent cruise.
+In comparison, 40 shillings (around 8 pieces of eight) a month was considered a good wage for a seaman in 1685.

 Why Do Pirates Have Parrots As Pets?

 A parrot wouldn’t serve this purpose nearly as well.
 There are no historical accounts of pirates owning parrots as pets specifically.

 Parrots Are Easy to Feed